After twenty years of marriage, the best family vacation ever, or one of your usual fights, your spouse says, “I want a divorce.”

 - Is a court date or deadline scheduled in my case?

-- Is my spouse trustworthy?
+- Is my spouse level-headed and trustworthy or irrational?

 If your answer to any of the questions above is “yes,” consider taking the following action immediately.